wmdmark/goap-js/README.md

 ### What can I do with this?

-If you're making a game with NPC characters that you want to appear realistic and smart, the GOAP can be a greate option.
+If you're making a game with NPC characters that you want to appear realistic and smart, the GOAP can be a great option.

 ##### Example